Insurance companies and car accidents

 San Antonio, TX 78207

 Phone: (210) 224-1054

-We find that insurance companies typically don't look out for the best interests of people injured in accidents.
 Some adjusters and attorneys for insurance companies will work hard to keep payments to an absolute minimum.
-They will dispute claims and take questionable actions to prevent accident victims from recovering financially.
-They may even fail to honor certain legal obligations, which may give rise to a bad faith insurance case.
+They will dispute claims and take questionable actions to prevent accident victims from recovering all their damages.
+They may even fail to honor certain legal obligations, which may give rise to a bad faith insurance claim.

 If your insurance includes uninsured or underinsured benefits, you can get paid by your own insurance carrier.
-Uninsured or underinsured benefits may cover damages caused by a hit-and-run driver.
-You have so many legal options available to you after your accident.
-Make sure you explore all of them.
-Contact the Herrera Law Firm.
-We want to help you get your life back on track.
+Uninsured or underinsured benefits may cover damages caused by a hit-and-run driver, or by a driver who has some insurance, but not enough to cover the full cost of your accident.

 Bad faith insurance cases arise from disputes between you and your own insurance company.
-In Texas and throughout the U.S., the insurers must handle claims with a reasonable degree of efficiency and ethical conduct when working with people who suffered a personal injury or property loss.
-Unfortunately, not all claimants are treated this way.
-An insurance company could act in bad faith in any kind of personal injury case, from auto accidents to dog bites and product liability.
+In Texas and throughout the U.S., insurance companies must handle claims with a reasonable degree of efficiency and ethical conduct when working with people who have suffered personal injury or property loss.

 Unfortunately, not all insurance companies treat people this way.
 Some insurance companies act in bad faith, especially when it comes to compensating car accident victims.
 That’s why it’s critical that you contact our law firm as soon as possible.
 We know how to hold insurance companies responsible and make them compensate you what they owe.